alazaroc/blog-web-code/_posts/2022-10-09-aws-control-tower-deep-dive.md

 title: AWS Control Tower Deep Dive
 date: 2022-10-09 00:30 +0200
 last_modified_at:
-description: Second article about multi-account approach and specifically about AWS Control Tower where we will review all options.
+description: Second article about the multi-account approach and specifically about AWS Control Tower where we will review all options.
 category:
-- Security
+- General
 tags:
 - multi-account
 - deep dive
-- security
+- control tower
 published: true
 pin: false
 featured_post: false